 The difference between psychiatry and psychology comes down to educational background and their approach to treatment.

-A psychiatrist is a medical doctor (they have an MD), which means that they have gone to medical school, completed one year of a medical internship, and have completed a three-year residency program; all of which are related to diagnosing and treating mental health issues.
+A psychiatrist is a medical doctor (i.e., they have an MD or DO degree), which means that they have gone to medical school, completed one year of a medical internship, and have completed a three-year residency program; all of which are related to diagnosing and treating mental health disorders.

-A psychologist also has a doctorate, but it is a doctorate of philosophy (a PhD) or psychology (a PsyD), and usually, they have completed a one to two-year internship.
+A psychologist also has a doctorate, but it is a doctorate of philosophy (i.e., a PhD degree) or psychology (i.e., a PsyD degree), and usually, they have completed a one to two-year internship.

 A professional therapist or counselor is also different.
-They have an MS degree and provide talk therapy, but cannot prescribe or diagnose.
-Therapists usually specialize in marriage, family, occupational, individual, or educational therapy.
+They usually have an MS (i.e., Masters of Science) degree and also provide talk therapy, but cannot prescribe medication for or diagnose a particular disease state.
+Therapists often specialize in marriage, family, occupational, individual, or educational therapy.

 The terminology can get confusing.
 Sometimes “therapist” and “counselor” get used in a general way that includes anybody skilled in providing therapy; including psychiatrists, psychologists, and professional counselors.
-Each type of therapist will have a suffix that explicitly describes their specialty.
+However, each type of therapist will have a suffix that explicitly describes their specialty.

 - MD – Psychiatrist